-A renowned youth advocate for global education, a girl champion and former refugee from Sierra Leone, Chernor is an Associate at the Population Council.
-Prior to that, Chernor was the Youth Engagement Coordinator for A World at School - a leading digital mobilization and campaign organization for education He is the youth representative on the High-Level Steering committee for the United Nations Secretary General’s Global Education First Initiative and Chair of its Youth Advocacy Group.
+A renowned youth advocate for global education, a girl champion and former refugee from Sierra Leone, Chernor is a Co-founder and Youth Engagement Coordinator for A World at School - a leading digital mobilization and campaign organization for education He is the youth representative on the High-Level Steering committee for the United Nations Secretary General’s Global Education First Initiative and Chair of its Youth Advocacy Group.
 He founded and led the Children’s Forum Network, Sierra Leone’s Children’s Parliament and was Junior Executive Producer for the United Nations Voice of Children radio Project.
-Chernor has worked with young people and other marginalized groups in Liberia, Lebanon, Haiti, Ethiopia, the Philippines and other emergency and non-emergency settings, leading efforts to strengthen their voices in development, political and policy processes in a credible way.
+Chernor has worked with young people and other marginalized groups in Liberia, Lebanon, Haiti, Ethiopia, the Philippines and other emergency and nonemergency settings, leading efforts to strengthen their voices in development, political and policy processes in a credible way.
 In 2014, Chernor received the Women’s Refugee Commission’s Voice of Courage Award for his global efforts on behalf of children and youth affected by conflict.

 Christine J. Chao